texta-tk/texta-tk.github.io/source/regex_tagger_group.rst

 	*"Apply Regex Tagger Group" button*

 Clicking on the button opens a new modal window with the title `"Apply Regex Tagger Group to indices"`.
-Fill the required fields (see also: application parameters :ref:`<rtg_apply_parameters>`).
+Fill the required fields (see also: :ref:`application parameters <rtg_apply_parameters>`).
 PS!
 Leave the field `"Query"` empty if you wish to apply the models to all of the documents in the selected dataset(s).
 If finished, click on the button `"Apply"` in the bottom right corner of the panel (:numref:`rtg_apply_window`).

 .. _rtg_apply_window:
 .. figure:: images/regex_tagger_group/apply_rtg_window.png